 An echocardiogram may be performed to check for cardiac fibromas.
 During an echocardiogram, sound waves are bounced off the heart enabling physicians to study cardiac function and motion.
 An ovarian ultrasound may be performed to check for ovarian fibromas.

 A diagnosis of NBCCS can be confirmed through molecular genetic testing, which can detect mutations in the PTCH1 gene that is known to cause NBCCS.
+Because some cases of NBCCS are due to mutations in SUFU or PTCH2, many laboratories choose to test for all three genes at the same time.
 Molecular genetic testing is available on a clinical basis.

 The treatment of NBCCS is directed toward the specific symptoms that are apparent in each individual.
 Treatment may require the coordinated efforts of a team of specialists.
 Pediatricians, dermatologists, oral surgeons, dentists, cardiologists, ophthalmologists, plastic surgeons, and other healthcare professionals may need to systematically and comprehensively plan an affect child’s treatment.
 Genetic counseling will be of benefit for affected individuals and their families.